quasarframework/quasar-framework.org/source/components/editor---wysiwyg.md

 <q-editor v-model="model" />
 ```

+## Internationalization
+The tooltips content of QEditor are part of [Quasar I18n](/components/internationalization.html).
+If your desired language pack is missing, please provide a PR for it.

 ## Vue Properties
 Supports `v-model` which should be binded to a String in your scope, which is essentially HTML code.